 - $10.00 per exam

 Students can purchase time cards for Proctor U exams at the UNO Bookstore.
 Depending on the time of the semester, students may use scholarship and book voucher funds for these purchases.
-For details, inquire at the register, call 504-280-6373 or email email@example.com.
+For details, inquire at the register or call 504-280-6373.

 With Live+, students schedule and take proctored exams with a live proctor who confirms their identity, checks their technology to ensure it is sufficient for the proctoring session, and then observes and records their exam session as it proceeds.
 This option is still in place and is recommended for high-stakes exams.